ChatGPTDoesMods/AutoPriceAdjust/README.md

 # AutoPriceAdjust: Supermarket Together Mod
 Tired of setting prices?
 Look no further.

-⚠ Only one player with this mod installed is required for this mod to function. ⚠
+⚠ Running this mod as a host is required for this mod to function. ⚠

+⚠ It will update the price for any store you initially join. ⚠

 [Download Latest Release](https://github.com/ChatGPTDoesMods/AutoPriceAdjust/releases)